- Installation Guide for Arkime

 Cont3xt centralizes and simplifies a structured approach to gathering contextual intelligence in support of technical investigations.
 Cont3xt requires a database and can use the same OpenSearch/Elasticsearch database instance as Arkime, or it can use a separate instance.

-See the Arkime section above for instructions on installing the Arkime package
+See the Arkime section above for instructions on installing the Arkime package.

 We answer many Cont3xt questions in the Cont3xt section of the FAQ.